OH FAQ!

 This is something no algorithm can replicate.

-For me, art is about more than just the final image or frame—it’s about the journey of creating it together.
-It’s about celebrating the imperfections, the spontaneity, and the raw beauty of human expression.
+For me, art is about more than just the final image or frame.
+It’s about the journey of creating it together.

-Because what we create together is not just a piece of art—it’s a story, a memory, and an experience that speaks to the soul, as well for the makers, models, production team, as for the viewer after.
+Because what we create together is not just a piece of art, it’s a story, a memory, and an experience that speaks to the soul, as well for the makers, models, production team, as for the viewer after.
+Even with all its bumps and bruises, I believe it’s what being alive feels like.

 So let's make human work, in human conditions, for other humans to enjoy!